fernareb/rsamuelson.github.io/modest.md

 I wrote a Slack bot using Python and Heroku that would alert campus employees whenever a Seattle team had a home game.
 The purpose of the bot was to alert employees when it would be a heavy traffic day.
 [Link](https://github.com/rsamuelson/seattle-sports-bot)

-**Galvanize Foundation Website**
-Built the Galvanize Foundation website using Bootstrap.

 **Larkspur Commons Website**
 Built a website for Larkspur Commons, a new apartment complex in Bozeman, Montana.
 [Link](http://www.larkspurcommons.com)